maliahavlicek/what2do2day/README.md

 | check boxes   	| buttons      	| date picker     	|
 | switches      	| text input   	| drop downs      	|

- I did not want to invent all of the above, so I read [best css frameworks](https://www.creativebloq.com/features/best-css-frameworks) to help make an informed decision on what framework to use.
+ I did not want to invent all of the above, so I read [best css frameworks](https://www.creativebloq.com/features/best-css-frameworks) to make an informed decision on what framework to use.
 Foundation, picnic, and bulma made my short list as they appeared light weight and were frameworks I did not get exposure to from previous milestone projects or coursework.
-After reading up a bit, I decided that Bulma was the best fit for what I hoped to include in this project.
+After reading up a bit, I decided that [Bulma](bulma.io) was the best fit for what I hoped to include in this project.

+ I did end up modifying a few things from Bulma as there are errors with their calendar date picker and the default multi select was very ugly in appearance.
+Customizing selects to display images greatly increases the user's willingness to interact with the app.

 #### Animations & Transitions
 I trolled [codrops](https://tympanus.net/codrops/) to look for some inspiration.
 The following sites gave animation ideas that greatly altered my original wire-frames: